jdijt/software-testing---PT_MA2_1/Lab3/final/Assignment4-testreport.md

 # Test report for the `toCNF` function
-The total amount of time spent by two persons on this Lab exercise is 10 hours
+The total amount of time spent by two persons on this Lab exercise is 10 hours.

 ## Source